connormcmonigle/seer-nnue/README.md

 ### UCI Options
 - Clear Hash
-- Threads (The lazy SMP is largely untested.
-While increasing the number of threads probably won't crash the engine, it's unlikely to improve playing strength)
+- Threads (for every thread doubling, a gain of about 70-80 elo can be expected)
 - Hash
 - Weights (The absolute path to a binary weights file.
 This option must be set.)